aryamakeeva/Utopia/README.md

 - complement: Generate the complement of a sequence.
 - reverse_complement: Generate the reverse complement.

-Arguments:

-*args: The sequences followed by the procedure type ("transcribe", "reverse", "complement", "reverse_complement").
+Arguments: *args: The sequences followed by the procedure type ("transcribe", "reverse", "complement", "reverse_complement").

-Returns:

-A single manipulated sequence (if one is provided) or a list of sequences.
+Returns: A single sequence (if one is provided) or a list of sequences.

 2. `filter_fastq`